9 SaaS Website Best Practices

 These instructions should be based on the accompanying copy and where your prospects will likely be in their sales journey when they come across it.

-For example, if your demo includes a link to a specific landing page at the end, the users who end up there will likely already know what your solution does.
+For example, if your demo includes a link to targeted landing pages at the end, the users who end up there will likely already know what your solution does.
 At that point, it would make more sense to ask them to sign up for a trial than to schedule an introductory call.

 If your solution doesn’t have clear, tiered pricing based on general factors, consider adding in a pricing calculator that prospects can use to get a sense of what your solution might cost in their particular situation.